NikooBabY/Ransomware_CW2/readme.md

 # Note

-Change the file paths accordingly and use the database and csv file provided.
+Change the file paths accordingly and use the database and csv file provided and use files in Test directory for encryption.